 Some niches are a younger crowd, so definitely go on Instagram.
 Some niches are an older crowd, so things like Facebook and YouTube work really well for that.
 Some niches are very women-centric, so Pinterest works really well for that.

 For Facebook retargeting ads and retargeting ads on other platforms, I recommend Perfect Audience.

 Unique Selling Proposition

 It just really depends on the market that you're serving and the persona of your main customer, cart persona.
 If you haven't done that yet, obviously, figure that information out first and then you can go and do more of that, but the bottom line definitely figures out your website and make it convert better.
 Make sure you have it expire.
 Keep on calling and make sure you have your free shipping and those sales facts, all your USP stuff in place.
 USP stands for Unique Selling Proposition.

 Have a really good about page.
-Make sure you put lots of videos in all of your website, like the about us video, testimonials from customers, things like that.
+Make sure you put lots of videos on all of your pages, like the about us video, testimonials from customers, things like that.
 It really does help build trust.
 Have your risk reversal in place, like a satisfaction guarantee.
 Returns policy, that's nice enough and shipping policy or at least the shipping information page so that people know how long it's going to take to arrive.

 If you want to improve your product listing, you can actually add the shipping and returns and all that information to your actual product listing per product.
 That's even possible too, but there's lots of cool stuff you can do.
-That's about it, guys.